| Trailing Clouds

 I travelled to Ethiopia once for

-years later I found myself actually
+a two-week holiday trip.
+Twoyears later I found myself actually

 living there, but my senses were so